 The Virtual file systems (VFS) allows you to browse archives as

-if it was a directory.
+if it was a folder.
 Currently Krusader supports

 the following archives types: ace, arj, bzip2, deb, gzip, iso,